roman-milk/roman-milk.github.io/amy-does-a-black-trainer.md

  "Yeah.
 The black on white thing is a real turn on."

  "It is for me too.
 We need to do this again.
 I'll call you as soon as I have a free afternoon.
 What are your days off?"
-Report_Story #2